AlizaMedicalImaging/MDCM/DICOM/README.txt

 Currently DICOM is 2023c

-Note: Message Exchange (Part7a.xml, Part7b.xml) files were not updated (unused in MDCM, TODO)!
+Note: Message Exchange (Part7a.xml, Part7b.xml) files were not updated, the attributes seem to be valid and they are not really used in MDCM (TODO check how to update).

 Attributes